 Visit the Governor’s Highway Safety Association to look up the laws and penalties in your state for drunken driving.

 There are many factors that may contribute to serious car accidents.
 Being aware and knowledgeable of how they may occur and how you can avoid them may protect you in future circumstances.
-But if you find yourself in a confusing, frustrating, costly and serious car accident, you may need to speak with a car accident lawyer to help you understand your rights and to help guide you through the claims process.
-Contact a car accident lawyer at the Coye Law Firm today and call 800-648-4941.
+But if you find yourself in a confusing, frustrating, costly and serious car accident, you may need to speak with a car accident attorney to help you understand your rights and to help guide you through the claims process.